✨ Professional Resume Review | Get Yours Today | Certified Experts

 Direct Contact with Decision Makers

 Landing an interview becomes easier for you when you have direct contact with the top dogs who call the shots in the company you are trying to enter.
-However, going down this road can be difficult but not impossible.
+However, going down this road can be difficult, but not impossible.

 Nonetheless, it isn’t all gloom and doom because you still have the power to shape the future of your job-hunting season.
 This time, you can get it right and avoid any past mistakes that held you back.